knobs-dials/straceD/README.md

 Meant as an automatic 'what programs are making my drives churn so hard, and more importantly, what for?'.

-By default you get a summary (strace's -c argument), and only once either the offending process has exited, or we decided it's no longer worth following (because it's no longer in in D state).
-The latter also so that you get such a summary at all on processes that rarely or never exit, like databases.
+By default you get a summary (strace's -c argument), and only once the offending process has exited, or we decided it's no longer worth following (because it's no longer in in D state), or we pressed Ctrl-C to stop straceD.
+The last two help get summaries on processes that rarely or never exit, like databases and other daemons.

 If you want a more realtime (and much messier) feed, add -C to get all the syscalls of the process.
 You may then also want to use -e to have strace filter them.